Program Learning Objectives

 - Development of effective leadership skills, and strong written and oral communication skills.

 - An understanding of legal and environmental issues, and sustainability principles, within the wine industry.

 - A high commitment and respect for cultural diversity.

 - Strong interpersonal skills and an ability to collaborate with other wine industry professionals.

 - Create the desire to engage in lifelong learning.

 In addition to the program requirements listed on this page, students must also satisfy requirements outlined in more detail in the Minimum Requirements for Graduation section of this catalog, including:

 - U.S. Cultural Pluralism (USCP)

-Note: No major or concentration courses may be selected as credit/no credit.
+Note: No Major, Support or Concentration courses may be selected as credit/no credit.

 |WVIT 102||Global Wine and Viticulture||4|